-We’ve shipped AI features that move real numbers — multilingual PDF parsers built on GPT-4V + Claude that automate hours of manual review per day, RAG pipelines for internal knowledge bases that actually get used, and structured-output systems that produce JSON your engineers can trust.
-We treat LLM features like any other production system: cost-bounded, observable, evaluable, and recoverable when the model regresses.
+We’ve shipped AI features that move real numbers — multilingual PDF parsers built on GPT-4V + Claude that automate hours of manual review per day, RAG pipelines for internal knowledge bases that actually get used, structured-output systems that produce JSON your engineers can trust, and customer-support bots that answer the boring 80% so humans can focus on the rest.
+On the automation side we’ve built Puppeteer / Playwright fleets running on cloud VPS that scrape SERP and Google Maps data at scale, account-automation workflows that survive UI churn, and LinkedIn-class outreach pipelines (BigLinker).
+We treat all of it like any other production system: cost-bounded, observable, evaluable, and recoverable when the model — or the target site — regresses.

 Stack & defaults